Netflix hikes U.S. subscription price by $1 a month

-LOS ANGELES, May 9 (Reuters) - Netflix Inc on Friday increased the price of its most popular video streaming plan by $1 a month to $9 for new customers in the United States, the company’s first price hike in its largest market in three years.
+LOS ANGELES (Reuters) - Netflix Inc on Friday increased the price of its most popular video streaming plan by $1 a month to $9 for new customers in the United States, the company’s first price hike in its largest market in three years.

 The movie and TV streaming service suffered from a consumer exodus and stock plunge after it announced an unpopular price increase in July 2011 of up to 60 percent for some U.S. members.